 My dreams and goals for financial independence and security, along with my husband, and for travelling and enjoying an active retirement, have all been taken away.

 During my search for information, support and understanding, I discovered Dystonia websites and support groups.
-As I read about the devastation faced by many of the contributors, I realised that more support was needed in Australia, so the Australia Dystonia Support Group was created.
+As I read about the devastation faced by many of the contributors, I realised that more support was needed in Australia, so the Australian Dystonia Support Group was created.
 Each day, I connect with people who cannot imagine living another day, suffering as they do, or others who are desperately trying to hold onto their previous existences and then having to face the grief of losing the life they once had.
 I sympathise and empathise with them, as I often find myself wondering how I will continue to wake each morning, knowing that life as I knew it has gone, and that my life will always involve this debilitating condition.
 There is no cure!
 I can only hope for a treatment that will give me a reasonable quality of life.

 It is very difficult to express the grief, frustration, pain and sorrow, that are associated with having a debilitating condition, but I have tried to summarise the events and changes that have occurred in my everyday life.
 My goal is to continue to help support and educate others about Dystonia, and to assist others in their awareness and fundraising campaigns, so that funds can be raised for research grants.